-- A. Grade entire system as follow up to 2017/2018 FEMA related repairs.
+- A. Grade entire 94 mile system.
 Evaluate/repair any remaining trouble spots. - B. Evaluate need for annual mowing of all roads.
-Prioritize needs and mow 10 miles. - B. Gravel portions of gas tax roads as needed. - C. Grade and gravel other fire lanes and roads not entered into the County Forest Road system. - D. Continue legislative efforts to eliminate gas tax program pro-rates and to increase per mile funding rate.
+Prioritize needs and mow 10 miles. - C. Gravel portions of gas tax roads as needed.
+Priority should be placed on rebuild of Shingle Camp Fire Lane. - D. Grade and gravel other fire lanes and roads not entered into the County Forest Road system.